HD 181327

-A Kuiper belt analogue
+Debris disk

 Hubble image of the disk around HD 181327.
 The image shows that the top part of the disk is brighter.

 The debris disk was first directly imaged in 2006 with Hubble NICMOS as a debris ring, located 86 AU from the star.
 The debris ring around HD 181327 is often compared to the Kuiper belt.
 Observations with the ALMA observatory measured its size to be 23.2±1.0 AU and its dust mass to be 0.422±0.005 Earth mass.
 Observations with the Herschel Space Observatory and ATCA array showed that the debris ring contains micron-sized grains of porous amorphous silicates and carbonaceous material, with a layer of ice.
 The disk was observed with SPHERE in polarized light in the H-band.
 The observation require a more refracting component, such as iron-bearing minerals.
 The near-infrared polarization was described as strikingly similar to solar-system comets.
 JWST observations found crystalline water ice (H_{2}O), iron sulfide (FeS) and olivine (MgFeSiO_{4}) inside the debris ring.